inphobia/inphobia.github.io/content/docs/mono/guts/ieconv/index.md

 * 2 sff-8644 connectors
 * 2 sff-8643 connectors
 * no vented bracket
+* bracket could also be a thighter fit
 ## reason
 an inexpensive option to interchange internal and external ports
 ## images